Shradhdha03/node-react-app/README.md

 ### `npm run build`

-In the project directory, you can run to setup express backend:
+To setup express backend, you can run

 ### `npm install `

 ### `npm start`

 Open [http://localhost:3001](http://localhost:3001) to view it in the browser.

 Docker image - simple build (362MB)